alvarotroya/gridwatch/dev_log.md

 ## Implementing the solution

+After setting up a Hello World example and the main structure for the project, I proceeded to work on getting the server connected to a database.

+### Setting up the DB

+I'm using PostgreSQL running on Docker.
+Reason: Data Model is clearly structured and PostgreSQL scales very well within the expected load.

+Eventually, the database will probably become the bottleneck but we can deal with that later by sharding or using replicas or moving to something like DynamoDB or Cassandra.

+Docker compose came from GenAI.
+I just extracted the credentials to a `.env-example` file.

 ### Setting up the data model

-After setting up a Hello World example and the main structure for the project, I proceeded to work on getting the server connected to a database.
 I decided to use an ORM for wase of use and developer ergonomics.
 This allows me to reuse a lot of the logic for DB CRUD operations without having to write custom SQL queries which are not required for now.
 I am using SQLAlchemy and used GenAI to set up the code responsible for establishing a connection.
 Reason: the FastAPI documentation has removed the code snippet to set this up as they now favor `SQLModel`, an ORM package different than `SQLAlchemy`.

-### Setting up the DB

-I'm using PostgreSQL running on Docker.
-Reason: Data Model is clearly structured and PostgreSQL scales very well within the expected load.

-Docker compose came from GenAI.